unitehenry/unitehenry/content/blog/money-25.md

 Here are the things that I find nice to have:
 - Designer hoodies
-- Dining at nice restaraunts
+- Dining at nice restaurants
-- Living in a nice condo with amentities
+- Living in a nice condo with amenities

 These are things that I don't care if I have or not, but I'll spend my money on if it's within my means.